7-Night Stay for 2 (1304-2n)

 Day 1 - Arrival Day - London

 Upon arrival at the airport, meet with your chauffeur for a transfer to your city centre hotel, drop off your bags and check in.
-You will have the afternoon at leisure to explore this wonderful cosmopolitan city.
-Suggested visits include the London Eye and Westminster Abbey.
+In the afternoon you will join a Harry Potter Walking tour walking tour as part of a group.
+We can add in optional visits such as Westminster Abbey or London Eye.

 One of the world's most visited cities, London has something for everyone: from history and culture to fine food and good times.
 Immersed in history, London's rich seams of eye-opening antiquity are everywhere.
 The city's buildings are striking milestones in a unique and beguiling biography, and a great many of them are instantly recognizable landmarks.
 Architectural grandeur rises up all around you in the West End, ancient remains dot the City and charming pubs punctuate the historic quarters, leafy suburbs and riverbanks.
 It is also one of the world's most cosmopolitan cities, and diversity infuses daily life, food, music and fashion.
 London is as much about wide-open vistas and leafy landscape escapes, as it is high-density, sight-packed urban exploration.
 Central London is where the major museums, galleries and most iconic sights congregate, but visit Hampstead Heath or the Queen Elizabeth Olympic Park to escape the crowds and enjoy the wide-open green expanses.
 You can also venture further out to Kew Gardens, Richmond or Hampton Court Palace for beautiful panoramas of riverside London followed by a pint in a quiet waterside pub.